Alternative Search Engines: Is Someone Eating Google’s Lunch?

 While AI tools and alternative search engines are making strides, they have not yet posed a significant threat to Google’s dominance.
 However, as AI technology evolves and becomes more personalized, there is potential for change.

 “Maybe in the future they will,” Bernard speculates.
 “When AI is personalized and in our pocket, user behaviors may change.
 But for now, people still Google it.
-So until market macro behaviors change, Google is likely to remain dominant at least for the next few couple of years. ”
+So until market macro behaviors change, Google is likely to remain dominant at least for the next few years.”

 In conclusion, despite the buzz around AI and alternative search engines, Google’s reign remains unchallenged—for now.
 The landscape of search is undoubtedly evolving, and it will be fascinating to see how AI and other platforms shape its future.